 2004 The United States captures the FIFA Gold Cup (Futsal).

-2007 The AISL ceases operation, as does the second iteration of the MISL ceases operation, dividing into the Xtreme Soccer League and National Indoor Soccer League, having 5 and 4 teams, respectively.
+2007 The AISL ceases operation, as does the second iteration of the MISL.
+The Xtreme Soccer League and National Indoor Soccer League emerge from the MISL, having 5 and 4 teams, respectively.
 The XSL folds after its first season.

 2009 The NISL changes its name to the MISL and adds its fifth and sixth teams.